dgoodine/Slogger/README.md

 ## Feedback
-Please do use the issues section on Github to raise questions, offer suggestions for improvements or ask questions about the implementation.
-And if you want to contribute (generators, destinations, etc.), feel free to discuss it in the issues section and/or issue a pull request.
+Please do use the issues section on Github report bugs, raise questions, offer suggestions for improvements or ask questions about the implementation.
+And if you want to contribute, feel free to discuss it in the issues section and/or issue a pull request.

-Happy logging!
+***Happy logging!***